maczarr/readable/README.md

 Readable is an anonymous content and comment App.
 People can create posts and comment on them, both can be edited and deleted.
 Posts as well as comments can be up and down voted.
 There is no user registration.
 Readable is an App for Udacitys React Nanodegree.

 ## Installation
 You need [npm](https://nodejs.org/) on your machine.
 Simply clone this project with git or download it as a ZIP.
-To unzip the file you need a tool like "unzip", "7-Zip" or WinZip).
+To unzip the file you need a tool like "unzip", "7-Zip" or "WinZip").
 The npm commands might need sudo/root permissions on your system.

 Steps with git in your terminal:
 ```
 git clone https://github.com/maczarr/readable.git
 cd readable
 npm install
-npm run start
+npm start
 ```

 or after downloading the ZIP-File using unzip from the directory where the download was saved: